 The center of the filling should be exposed and not covered by the crust.

-Vintage Kitchen tip:assemble the galette on a piece of parchment paper or the baking sheet directly.
-It will be difficult to transfer it from the counter to the baking tray after it's filled without breaking or tearing.
+Vintage Kitchen tip: directly assemble the galette on parchment paper or a baking sheet.
+It won't be easy to transfer it from the counter to the baking tray after it's filled without breaking or tearing.

 Baking